AswinAsh369/SQL_Projects/Sales_Insights_SQL+PowerBI_Project/Readme.md

 <h3>Sales insights project Powerbi Dashboard</h3>

-This project I learn from code basics youtube channel.
+I learned this project from code basics youtube channel.

 <h3>Problem Statement</h3>

-AtliQ hardware is a company which delivers computer hardware & peripheral Manufacturers to his clients, which has several branches throughout India.
-The sales director of the company is facing a lot of issues in terms of understanding how the business is performing and what are all the problem company is facing currently as the sales are not as expected and declining gradually.
-And whenever he calls the regional managers to get the current status of the sales and market, as a human behaviour, these people Humans are not comfortable in consuming numbers from excel files, which is obvious reason for the frustration.
+AtliQ Hardware is a company with multiple branches across India that provides computer hardware & peripheral components to its customers.
+The company's sales director is having a lot of trouble comprehending how the business is doing and what challenges it is currently experiencing because sales are not what was anticipated and are really falling progressively.
+And if he phones the regional managers to enquire about the state of the market and sales, it is clear that this is frustrating because, by nature, individuals are uncomfortable reading data from excel files.

 <h3>Solution</h3>

-Sales director of the AltiQ hardware, decided to build a PowerBI Dashboard for converting the data into visual representation to make data driven decisions.
-So, he hired a team of data people to complete this task.
+The sales director of AltiQ hardware made the choice to create a PowerBI Dashboard for turning the data into a visual representation so that decisions could be made based on data.
+He therefore employed a group of data specialists to finish this project.

 <h3>SQL Queries Used</h3>